hashicorp/terraform-provider-google/docs/r/container_cluster.html.markdown

 * `horizontal_pod_autoscaling` - (Optional) The status of the Horizontal Pod Autoscaling addon, which increases or decreases the number of replica pods a replication controller has based on the resource usage of the existing pods.
+    It ensures that a Heapster pod is running in the cluster, which is also used by the Cloud Monitoring service.
     It is enabled by default;
     set `disabled = true` to disable.
 * `http_load_balancing` - (Optional) The status of the HTTP (L7) load balancing
     controller addon, which makes it easy to set up HTTP load balancers for services in a cluster.
 It is enabled by default; set `disabled = true` to disable.